Home > Cruises > Europe Cruises > Adriatic Cruises > Mediterranean & Adriatic Odyssey

 Itinerary

 Embark your ship and settle into your stateroom.
 Athens has been called the “birthplace of democracy.”
 Its legacy looms large from atop Acropolis Hill, the pinnacle of ancient Greece.
 This open air museum is an astonishing repository of once-mighty structures.
-From its colonnaded Parthenon—more than 2,600 years ago—revered Greek philosophers like Plato and Aristotle formulated new ideas of government and debated its role in civic life to captivated audiences.
+From its colonnaded Parthenon—built more than 2,600 years ago—revered Greek philosophers like Plato and Aristotle formulated new ideas of government and debated its role in civic life to captivated audiences.
 Remnants of spiritual life are also here in the several temples to Athena and Zeus.

 For a more intimate experience of Athens, the charming Plaka District invites guests with its labyrinth of cobblestone lanes.
 Neoclassical architecture lines the narrow streets of the “Neighborhood of the Gods,” so named for its location.
 Browsing its shops or simply perusing its nooks and crannies are pastimes favored by visitors and locals alike.
-This historic area is the ideal setting in which to enjoy traditional small plates of mezes and a sip of ouzo.
+This historic area is the ideal setting in which to enjoy traditional small plates of meze and a sip of ouzo.

 Kalamáta lies on the southern coast of Greece's mainland and is the perfect base to see some of the country's most impressive ancient sites.
 The Palace of Nestor is one of the best-preserved structures of the Mycenaean civilization, while the ancient capital of Messene showcases the ambitious planning of urban architecture of its time, with its impressive fortified city walls, amphitheater and temple dedicated Asklepios, the Greek god of medicine.
 The Byzantine City of Mystras was second only to Constantinople at the height of its power and is a UNESCO World Heritage Site.

 Corfu has a rich history shaped by conquerors and by royalty seeking tranquility.
-Corfu's Old Town and Fortress—fashioned by the once powerful Venetian Republic—comprise a UNESCO World Heritage Site.
+Corfu's Old Town and Fortress—fashioned by the once powerful Venetian Republic—constitute a UNESCO World Heritage Site.
 Its narrow warrens lead to one of Europe's largest public squares and a lovely promenade once exclusively reserved for the local aristocracy.
 Everywhere, magnificent coastal views unfold and scenic byways lead to history-rich enclaves, from the archaeological site of Paleopolis and the stunning Vlacherna Monastery to a former Greek royal villa.

 Dubrovnik is a historic jewel, with its spectacular Adriatic setting, 12th-century medieval streets and incredibly preserved structures.
 So stunning is its Old Town, the playwright George Bernard Shaw famously called it “paradise on Earth.”
 It is all spectacularly surrounded by a towering medieval wall.
 Inside, the ancient city's Stradun is lined with authentic stone houses.
-The peaceful 14th-century Franciscan Monastery and Apothecary, housing the world's oldest working pharmacy and fine collection of Renaissance paintings, provide insight into the ages.
+The peaceful 14th-century Franciscan Monastery and Apothecary, housing the world's oldest working pharmacy and a fine collection of Renaissance paintings, provide insight into the ages.

 The city of Ancona was founded by Greek settlers and named after the elbow shape of its coastline.
 During Roman times, the harbor was expanded and its maritime heritage is still evident today.
 The Arch of Trajan, erected to honor Emperor Trajan for his contributions to developing Ancona's naval base, still stands prominently, marking the entrance to the quay.
 Ancona's old town is a treasure trove of ancient sites, with wonderfully preserved piazzas and architectural gems, including a Roman amphitheater and the Romanesque-Gothic Ancona Cathedral.

 Chioggia is a charming fishing community located at the southern end of the Venetian Lagoon and steeped in age-old seafaring traditions.
-Its combination of canals, bridges and fishing boats have lent it the nickname 'Little Venice.'
+Its combination of canals, bridges and fishing boats have lent it the nickname “Little Venice.”
 Lined with shops, bars and restaurants, the main pedestrian street of Corso del Popolo exudes a lively atmosphere amid the aroma of delicious fresh seafood dishes.
 Chioggia shares a long history of cultural and economic ties with Venice, dating back to the Middle Ages, and is a scenic journey by water taxi from the capital of the Veneto region.

 Zadar, once an island separated from the mainland by a deep moat, boasts one of the region's richest histories.
 For over a millennium, it was the capital of independent Dalmatia and so held great sway with Rome, Venice and other empires.
 Its impressive city walls attest to its might, and the bold Romanesque architecture of its three churches embodies its religious influence.
 A maze of cobblestone streets winds through its magnificent Old Town, a remarkable repository of red-roofed, medieval stone houses.